 Not a dumb question!
 Actually, an excellent question.
 One way to do this is by throwing a heel hook.
 Heel hooking is when you position your foot against a hold in order to pull in order to create an oppositional force that keeps you in place and allows for more reach and freedom of hand placement.
 Setting a bomber heel hook takes more than glomming your foot onto a hold though.
 You want to position your heel so that when you pull, you are pulling in the direction that maximizes the oppositional forces.
 Notice here that I place the heel in a way that allows me to pull in towards my body.
 This locks me into place and frees up my right hand so I can reach the finish hold.
 You won’t always pull in, however.
 Sometimes you will pull downward and occasionally you may even pull upwards with a heel.

 Another crucial piece of the heel hook is engagement.
-Often times climber will place their heel appropriately on a hold but fail to engage the heel which causes them to fall.
+Often times climbers will place their heel appropriately on a hold but fail to engage the heel which causes them to fall.
 Placing the heel is only the first part.
 Engaging the heel is the active pulling that creates the tension that keeps you on the wall.
 Next time your project has a heel hook in it, be thoughtful with your placement and use of it to see the best results.

 “Okay, I want to heel hook but I can’t reach my heel around.”